 A long-standing debate about what human beings should eat, given our very long digestive tract, isn’t the purpose of this article.

-The most clear finding of thousands of nutrition studies—regardless of whether we eat animal flesh, or we don’t—is that vegetables, fruits, and other plant foods, virtually all of them high in fiber, are extremely important in the diet.
+The clearest finding of thousands of nutrition studies—regardless of whether we eat animal flesh or we don’t—is that vegetables, fruits, and other plant foods, virtually all of them high in fiber, are extremely important in the diet.

-Another important point is that virtually all plant foods digest in under an hour.
-So, the theories that certain types of plant foods and other types of plant foods shouldn’t be eaten together makes little logical sense, even if you buy into the premise of the food-combining principle.
+Another important point is that virtually, our digestive process for all plant foods is under an hour.
+So, the theories that certain types of plant foods and other types of plant foods shouldn’t be eaten together make little logical sense, even if you buy into the premise of the food combining principle.

-If you eat animal protein, it’s very wise to eat greens and vegetables with it.
+If you eat animal meat, it’s very wise to eat greens and vegetables with it.

-Legumes and whole grains, nuts, seedfruits and seeds are also high in fiber and help keep your entire digestive system, and the blood, clean.
+Legume seeds and whole grains, nuts, seed fruits, and seeds are also high in fiber and help keep your entire digestive system, and the blood, clean.

-And you have hundreds of natural, nutrient dense foods to choose from.
-Most people don’t realize that “grains” doesn’t have to mean wheat, which has become problematic.
-You have quinoa, teff, faro, millet, amaranth, and buckwheat, for instance.
+And, you have hundreds of natural, nutrient dense foods to choose from.
+Most people don’t realize that “grains” don’t have to mean wheat, which has become problematic.
+You have quinoa, teff, faro, millet, amaranth, and buckwheat, for example.